sidneymau/simple_adl/README.md

 This will create a conda environment called `simple_adl` that includes all of the necessary software.

 ## Use

+Activate the conda environment through `conda activate simple_adl`.
+Note that this needs to be done from a directory that does not have a `simple_adl` folder.

 Run `init_simple.py` to generate a default `config.yaml` configuration file.
 This can be edited as needed; in particular, you may want to change the `profile` entry.